MooersLab/biological-crystallography-voice-in/README.md

 ## Contents of the library biocryst.csv

-- Names of all 230 space groups that can accommodate chiral molecules (i.e., proteins and nucleic acids)
+- Names of all 230 space groups
-- Space group numbers
+- Commands to retreive the corresponding space group number of a given space group name
+- Commands to insert symmetry operation and point group symbols
 - Software acronyms and their expansions
+- Expansions of buffer and other chemicals common in crystallization screens
 - Light source acronyms and their expansions
+- Commands to open homepages of beamlines
+- Commands to open webpages with crystallization forms and experimental designs
 - Scientific society acronyms and their expansions
+- Commands to open homepages of Scientific Societies
 - Journal acronyms and their expansions
+- Commands to open homepages of journals
 - Select equations formatted in LaTeX for in-line and display mode
 - Select cctbx code snippets in Python
 - URLs for software
+- Commands to open homepages of software
 - URLs for vendors
+- Commands to open homepages of vendors

 ## Related repositories